This post covers how to wear a graphic Tee at a certain age.

 Graphic Tees must have a purpose

 As a kid, my mom forbid to wear Tees outside the house and yard.
 She considered T-shirts of any kind as American underwear.
+Even when it was a graphic Tee.
 The only T-shirt that was allowed to be worn in public was the ugly uniform top of the sports club we were members in.
-This piece was ok for her as it was part of a uniform, i.e. it had a purpose.
-It served to identify the wear to belong to a certain club.
+This piece was ok for her, as it was part of a uniform, i.e. it had a purpose.
+It served to identify the wearer to belong to a certain club or group.
+In other words, it goes back to the history of graphic T-shirts.

 A late start at 38